 Do you reply to every query?

 Yes.
-Your query will go to the senior editor at Pajama Press and you can expect an answer within six weeks.
+Your query will go to the senior editor at Pajama Press and you can expect an answer within twelve weeks.

 I see that you don’t accept simultaneous submissions of manuscripts.
 Can I submit my query to more than one publisher at the same time?

 Yes.
 If we do decide to request your manuscript, we will ask you whether another publisher is considering it.
 If, at that time, you can offer us the exclusive privilege of looking at your manuscript, we will gladly read it.

 My self-published eBook is doing great on Amazon!
 Will you publish a print version?

 Unfortunately, we are unable to consider books that have already been published digitally.